bncook/bncook.github.io/graduation.md

 with a __Bachelor's of Science in Electrical Engineering and Computer Science__ with a __Humanities Concentration in Music__.

-# Invitations
+# Invitations and Gifts
 <!--[Invitiation](/mit-campus.jpg)-->
-If you would like me to send you a physical graduation announcement, feel free to send me an email at bncook@mit.edu!
+If you would like me to send you a physical graduation announcement, or if you would like to send a gift feel free to send me an email at bncook@mit.edu!
+You can also send a monetary gift via CashApp ($BNCook77) or Venmo (@Braden-Cook-5).

 # Acknowledgements
 ### First and Foremost